-In principle, commercial claims are barred 5 years after the event giving rise to the cause of action, subject to specific limitations provided for by law.
-A notable exception concerns construction (and sub-contractor) contracts, which are barred after 10 years.
+Commercial claims are barred 5 years after the event giving rise to the cause of action, subject to specific limitations provided for by law.
+However, there is an exception concerning construction (and sub-contractor) contracts, which are barred after 10 years.

-French courts consider limitation periods to be a substantive point of law.
-Therefore, the law applicable to such issues is that applicable to the dispute.
+French courts consider issues of statute of limitations to be a substantive point of law.
+Therefore, the law applicable to such issues is that which is applicable to the dispute.